shaack/cookie-consent-js/README.md

 ## Styling

-See `./src/cookie-consent.scss` and overwrite values as you need in your projects stylesheet.
+See `./src/cookie-consent.scss` and overwrite values as you need in your project's stylesheet.

 ## Disclaimer